 VIE Healthcare’s innovative “Physician Cost Awareness Program” provides a unique solution to this challenge by providing data in a simple, user friendly Cost Playbook, which empowers surgeons to make decisions based on both clinical and financial value.

 Cost innovation is essential to drive margin improvement and may include:

 - Adoption of new technology to provide visibility of costs.

 For more insight into cost innovation, click here.

 Question 6: Do you have a disciplined approach to cost management?

 This is a really important question for every health system.
-A disciplined approach to cost management helps to maximize cost savings on an ongoing basis.
 The signs of a disciplined cost management strategy include:

 - Your hospital regularly captures cost savings, preventing those missed opportunities and ‘’leakage.”
 With technology such as Invoice ROI™, you have access to the line item details in your purchased spend.